WZPBelieveFuture/NetworkComparison/README.md

 ## About
 A embedding based network comparison method, named D_NE, which considers the global structural information.
 In detail, we calculate the distance between nodes through the vector extracted by DeepWalk and quantify the network dissimilarity by spectral entropy based Jensen-Shannon divergences of the distribution of the node distances.

+For more details, please refer to our paper:

+> Zhipeng Wang , Xiu-Xiu Zhan , Chuang Liu , Zi-Ke Zhang: Quantifification of network structural dissimilarities based on graph embedding. [\[PDF\]](http://arxiv.org/abs/2111.13114)

 ## About file

 We have two folder, where the folder 'code' contains the concrete implementations about the method D_NE, D_SP, D_C, respectively and  the folder 'data' contains the 12 real networks using in this paper.